How to Set Up a Dedicated Minecraft Server on Linux

 mkdir mineserver

-You will move to that directory with the following command.
+You will move to that directory with the following command:

 cd mineserver

 Next, you will download the needed configuration files for Minecraft.
-Visit the Minecraft Java Edition server page, right-click on the Minecraft server .jar link, and copy the link address.
+Visit the Minecraft Java Edition server page, right-click the Minecraft server .jar link, and copy the link address.

 To download the files, you need to use the wget command along with the link to the files.
-It should look like this.
+It should look like this:

 wget https://launcher.mojang.com/v1/objects/a16d67e5807f57fc4e550299cf20226194497dc2/server.jar

-After running the command, the output will let you know the files were saved.
+After running the command, the output will let you know the files were saved:

-Start your Minecraft server for the first time by running the following command.
+Start your Minecraft server for the first time by running the following command:

 java -Xmx1024M -Xms1024M -jar server.jar nogui